rspeed/Django-Lookout/README.rst

 Browser Implementation Status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The only standard currently supported across all major browsers is Content Security Policy.
-It's hoped that the generic Out-of-Band Reporting API will significantly improve the situation in the future.
+It's hoped that the generic Reporting API will significantly improve the situation in the future.

 .. note:: This table only considers a feature supported if it includes reporting functionality.
 .. note:: Internet Explorer is excluded due to the fact that it doesn't support any of these features via standard headers.